TakkoTheBoss/takkotheboss.github.io/src/content/blog/welcome.md

 So yeah, Hachi aims to be that magical language I often imagined to make my work much easier.
 Instead of "Move Fast and Break Things", this language aims to help me "Move Fast and Make Things".
 If I'm the only person in the world who uses it, I'll still be happy, as I originally created this for a one-off use case and it has since become a labor of love.
 However, I do believe my desire to create performant backend and server-side applications in a very simple way without the intimidating C/C++ ecosystem is shared among others and not something I alone possess.
 And before anyone asks, yes I use Hachi for serious projects.

 Basically I wanted to do complicated things easier, and in a way that was intuitive to me personally.
+I wanted something that I liked, and now I have it.

 # What exactly is a "Hachi"?
 Hachi is:
-- The number 8 in Japanese.
 - Short for "Hachiko" which means "Sir/Mr. Eight" in Japanese, and is my dog's name (yes, I named it after my dog).
 Hachiko is also the name of a movie about a dog named "Hachiko".
+- The number 8 in Japanese.

 ![Hachi Collage](/hachi-collage.png "Hachi Collage" )